Seven-th/SWAP_Assignment/README.md

 # SWAP Assignment
 1. Run dbsetup.php to initialise the database as well as add the admin user a@amc.com
-2. Run login_form.php to access the login pagee
+2. Run login_form.php (under public folder) to access the login page
 3. Login as the Admin user, email: a@amc.com, password: password
 4. You will see the dashboard with a navbar at the top.
 5. From there you can navigate to either: